jusdegu/calculator-app/README.md

 ## Functionality:

-Calculator app performs the basic functions of a calculator such as addition, substraction, multiplication, division, modulo and exponentiation.
+Calculator app performs the basic functions of a calculator such as addition, subtraction, multiplication, division, modulo and exponentiation.

 ## Building and running
 1. In order to run the application, you will need to clone this repo: